NjabuloKukame/MultipleChoiceQuiz/README.md

 ## Project Structure
-- `QuizApp.java`: The main application file.
+- `MultipleChoiceQuiz.java`: The main application file.
-- `Question.java`: The class that defines the structure of a question.
-- `QuestionsBank.java`: Contains the list of questions for each category.
+- `AllQuestions.java`: The class that defines the structure of a question and contains the list of questions for each category.
 - `README.md`: This readme file.

 ## Contributing